joepk90/graphql-faker/README.md

 ## TODO
 - Potentially move the AUTH_TOKEN logic out of this repository - auth tokens should be coming from the front end.
+    - It seems AUTH_TOKEN is currently required to handle authentication for Voyager -need to work out how to add it from the front end.